 Not only can Dr. Herrington place your implants, but he can also perform the surgical procedures you may require to improve your candidacy.

 Dr. Herrington will then evaluate the structure of your smile to ensure you have sufficient jawbone tissue to support implant posts.
 If you have suffered jawbone atrophy, you may require a bone graft or sinus lift before receiving dental implants.
 He will also answer any questions you have and provide you with in-depth information about the treatment process.
 If you decide to proceed, Dr. Herrington can conduct a radiographic exam which will provide him with a 3-D view of the implant site.
 This picture will help him plan your treatment appropriately.

 For your benefit, Dr. Herrington can perform any preliminary procedures prior to dental implant placement to ensure the highest quality care from start to finish.
 The procedure for placing dental implants varies depending on each patient’s unique situation.
 Typically, patients undergoing dental implant treatment can expect many of the following steps:

 Potential Preparatory Steps:

-- If a damaged or deteriorated tooth is still intact, Dr. Herrington will perform a dental extraction.
+- If a damaged or deteriorated tooth is still intact, Dr. Herrington will perform a tooth extraction.